google/yggdrasil-decision-forests/documentation/rtd/cli_user_manual.md

 ## Automated Hyper-parameter Tuning

-Optimizing the hyperparameter of a learner can improve the quality of a model.
+Optimizing the hyperparameters of a learner can improve the quality of a model.
-Selecting the optimal hyper-parameters can be done manually (see [how to improve a model](improve_model)) or using the hyper-parameter optimizer (HPO).
-The HPO can select automatically the best hyper-parameter of a learner by trial and error.
+Selecting the optimal hyper-parameters can be done manually (see [how to improve a model](improve_model)) or using the automated hyper-parameter optimizer (HPO).
+The HPO automatically selects the best hyper-parameters through a sequence of trial-and-error computations.

 The HPO is a meta-learner with the key `HYPERPARAMETER_OPTIMIZER` configured with a sub-learner to optimize.
 It supports local and distributed training.

 Various aspects of the HPO can be configured.
-The main configuration nobs are.
+The main configuration knobs are.

 -   **The search space**: The set of hyper-parameters to optimize.
 -   **The evaluation protocol**: How to evaluate a set of hyper-parameters, e.g., self-evaluation, cross-validation.
--   **The optimizer**: The Derivative-free optimization algorithm used to propose new hyper-parameters to evaluate.
+-   **The optimizer**: The optimization algorithm used to navigate through the search space.

 The following example shows the TrainingConfig configuration of the hyper-parameter optimizer for a Gradient boosted trees model.